-If your keys are lost or stolen you will need to do the following:

-- Use your spare key to start the vehicle, or - Have your vehicle towed to a authorized dealer or a locksmith.
-The key codes will need to be erased from your vehicle and new key codes will need to be re-coded.
+If your IKTs or standard SecuriLock[TM] coded keys are lost or stolen and you don't have an extra coded key, you will need to have your vehicle towed to an authorized dealer.
+The key codes need to be erased from your vehicle and new coded keys will need to be programmed.

-Replacing coded keys can be very costly and you may want to store an extra programmed key away from the vehicle in a safe place to prevent an unforeseen inconvenience.
+Replacing coded keys can be very costly.
+Store an extra programmed key away from the vehicle in a safe place to help prevent any inconveniences.
+Please visit an authorized dealer to purchase additional spare or replacement keys.